rapidsai/velox-testing/CONTRIBUTING.md

 ## Code contributions

-### Your first issue

-1. TODO: Add guide for setting up build environment.
-2. Find an issue to work on.
+1. Find an issue to work on.
 The best way is to look for the [good first issue](https://github.com/rapidsai/velox-testing/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) or [help wanted](https://github.com/rapidsai/velox-testing/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) labels.
-3. Comment on the issue stating that you are going to work on it.
+2. Comment on the issue stating that you are going to work on it.
-4. Create a fork of the velox-testing repository and check out a branch with a name that describes your planned work.
+3. Create a fork of the velox-testing repository and check out a branch with a name that describes your planned work.
 For example, ix-documentation
-5. Write code to address the issue or implement the feature.
+4. Write code to address the issue or implement the feature.
-6. Add unit tests and unit benchmarks.
+5. Add unit tests and unit benchmarks.
-7. [Create your pull request](https://github.com/rapidsai/velox-testing/compare).
+6. [Create your pull request](https://github.com/rapidsai/velox-testing/compare).
 To run continuous integration (CI) tests without requesting review, open a draft pull request.
-8. Verify that CI passes all [status checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks).
+7. Verify that CI passes all [status checks](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks).
    Fix if needed.
 TODO: link to appropriate CI once it has stabilized.
-9. Wait for other developers to review your code and update code as needed.
+8. Wait for other developers to review your code and update code as needed.
-   Changes to any C++ files require at least 2 approvals from codeowners before merging.
-10. Once reviewed and approved, a RAPIDS developer will merge your pull request.
+9. Once reviewed and approved, a RAPIDS developer will merge your pull request.

 If you are unsure about anything, don't hesitate to comment on issues and ask for clarification!

-### Seasoned developers

-TODO: Add link to project boards.

-Look at the unassigned issues, and find an issue to which you are comfortable contributing.
-Start with _Step 3_ above, commenting on the issue to let others know you are working on it.
-If you have any questions related to the implementation of the issue, ask them in the issue instead of the PR.